Skip to main content

 Include attending client meetings face-to-face as part of your flexible working policy

-The rapport between employer and employee is paramount, so regular digital check-ins when working from home and ‘virtual coffees’ to replace water cooler moments can be used to foster healthy working relationships.
+The rapport between employer and employee is paramount.
+Regular digital check-ins and ‘virtual coffees’ to replace water cooler moments can be used to foster healthy working relationships and bolster your employee engagement initiatives.

 Setting up flexible working